dotnet/docs/docs/core/extensions/httpclient-factory-troubleshooting.md

 To pass arbitrary information alongside the `HttpRequestMessage`, you can use the <xref:System.Net.Http.HttpRequestMessage.Options?displayProperty=nameWithType> property.

-✔️ CONSIDER encapsulating all the scope-related (for example, authentication) logic in a separate `DelegatingHandler` that's NOT created by the `IHttpClientFactory`, and use it to wrap the `IHttpClientFactory`-created handler.
+✔️ CONSIDER encapsulating all the scope-related (for example, authentication) logic in a separate `DelegatingHandler` that's **not** created by the `IHttpClientFactory`, and use it to wrap the `IHttpClientFactory`-created handler.

 To create just an `HttpMessageHandler` without `HttpClient`, call <xref:System.Net.Http.IHttpMessageHandlerFactory.CreateHandler%2A?displayProperty=nameWithType> for any registered _named client_.
 In that case, you will need to create an `HttpClient` instance yourself using the combined handler.
 You can find a fully runnable example for this workaround on [GitHub](https://github.com/dotnet/docs/tree/main/docs/core/extensions/snippets/http/scopeworkaround).